Minnesota Fats (character)

 Minnesota Fats, or George Hegerman, is a fictional pool hustler created by American novelist Walter Tevis.
-The character appears in Tevis' novel The Hustler (1959).
-Jackie Gleason portrayed the character in the 1961 film adaptation of The Hustler, a performance that received several awards and nominations.

-The character was an original creation of Tevis, though a real pool hustler, Rudolf Wanderone, who began calling himself "Minnesota Fats" in 1961, claimed to be the inspiration.
-Tevis denied Wanderone's claim, though Wanderone capitalized on it for years.
+The character appears in Tevis' novels The Hustler (1959).
+Jackie Gleason portrayed him in the 1961 film adaptation of The Hustler.
+Though a real pool hustler, Rudolf Wanderone, who began calling himself "Minnesota Fats" in 1961, claimed to be the inspiration, Tevis denied that claim and insisted that Minnesota Fats was fictional.